akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 `ConsumerSettings` (@scaladoc[API](akka.kafka.ConsumerSettings)) can also be created from any other `Config` section with the same layout as above.

-See @javadoc[KafkaConsumer API](org.apache.kafka.clients.consumer.KafkaConsumer) and @javadoc[ConsumerConfig API](org.apache.kafka.clients.consumer.ConsumerConfig) for more details regarding settings.
+The Kafka documentation [Consumer Configs](http://kafka.apache.org/documentation/#consumerconfigs) lists the settings, their defaults and importance.
+More detailed explanations are given in the @javadoc[KafkaConsumer API](org.apache.kafka.clients.consumer.KafkaConsumer) and constants are defined in @javadoc[ConsumerConfig API](org.apache.kafka.clients.consumer.ConsumerConfig).

 ## Offset Storage external to Kafka